mokjpn/CDISCQuery/README.md

 You can download RDF files from their original location and import them into your endpoint.

 2. Place server.R, ui.R and endpoints.R into your shiny web-app directory, and run it.

+## License

+This software is released under the MIT License, see LICENSE.txt.